KDE/documentation-docs-kdenlive-org/user_interface/monitors/project_monitor.rst

      - Moves the :term:`playhead` to the next :term:`snap point`
    * - Go to Next Guide
      - :kbd:`Ctrl+Right`
-     - Goes to the next :term:`Timeline Maker (former Guide)`
+     - Goes to the next :term:`Timeline Marker (former Guide)`
    * - Go to Project End
      - :kbd:`Ctrl+End`
      - Goes the end of the clip
    * - Go to Guide...
      -
-     - The menu item pops out a list of existing :term:`Timeline Maker <Timeline Maker (former Guide)>` to select from.
+     - The menu item pops out a list of existing :term:`Timeline Marker <Timeline Marker (former Guide)>` to select from.
 When one is selected the playhead moves to that guide.
    * - Extract Frame
      -
      - Opens the **Save Image** dialog window to save the current frame as an image file (default is :file:`.png`) to your file system